 Go to the Support us section

 Degree and higher apprentices study whilst they work.
 Apprentices are employed and receive a wage.
-Apprentices typically attend University part time- one day a week, for blocks of time or complete distance learning.
+Apprentices typically attend University part-time - one day a week, for blocks of time or study online.

 An apprentice’s professional competence is assessed at work.
-Apprenticeships can include qualifications such as undergraduate, postgraduate, professional qualifications or a professional assessment/license to practice.
-Apprenticeships include a period of training and study which can include the completion of a qualification such as degree, foundation degree or masters programme.
-At the end of this period, the apprentice will be entered for an End Point Assessment.
-Once the End Point Assessment has been successfully achieved the apprenticeship will be complete.
+Degree Apprenticeships can include qualifications such as undergraduate, postgraduate, professional qualifications or a professional assessment/license to practice.
+Apprenticeships include training and study which incorporates a recognised qualification such as a bachelor’s degree, foundation degree or masters programme.

 Most higher apprenticeships are offered at level 4 and 5.
 All of the higher apprenticeships offered by Oxford Brookes incorporate a foundation degree.